Practice your English in context. Learn. Read. Listen. Pronounce. Play games...

 Monday, 10 March 2014

-COUNTABLES & UNCOUNTABLES
+COUNTABLES & UNCOUNTABLES.
+CONTAINERS

 The concept of COUNTABLE & UNCOUNTABLE is very important in English.
 Above you have a chart that distinguishes countable and uncountable food.
 Uncountable food can become countable by using a container or division that makes them individual, as you can see in the chart below.